Can Learning Be Explained By Local Optimality In Robust Low-rank Matrix Recovery?: Preliminaries

 \subsection{Basic Properties from Variational Analysis}

-For a function $f: \bR^{n}\to \bR$, a point $\bar x$ is called a \textit{global minimum} if it corresponds to its global minimizer.
-Moreover, a point $\bar x$ is called a \textit{local minimum} if it corresponds to the minimum of $f(x)$ within an open ball centered at $\bar x$.
+For a function $f: \bR^{n}\to \bR$, a point $\bar x$ is called a \textit{global optimal} if it corresponds to its global minimizer.
+Moreover, a point $\bar x$ is called a \textit{local optimal} if it corresponds to the minimum of $f(x)$ within an open ball centered at $\bar x$.
 The directional derivative of $f$ at point $x$ in the feasible direction $d$ is defined as

 provided that the limit exists.
 If $f'(x,d)<0$, then $d$ is called a \textit{descent direction}.
 For a locally Lipschitz function $f$, the {\it Clarke generalized directional derivative} at the point $x$ in the feasible direction $d$ is defined as